campbell000/blog/content/articles/how-to-tell-if-an-anime-is-awful.md

 Unfortunately, anime like Cowboy Bebop is uncommon.
 Do a quick google search for "anime shows were the main character actually dies", and you'll notice that quite a few people have noticed this trend, and have recognized how cowardly most anime shows are.
 I'm not arguing that anime shows need to kill characters to be worth anything, but I *am* arguing that if a show is going to commit to a major character event, then they need to stick the landing.
 They can't undo it or take a mulligan.
 They need to live with their choices, just like a real human being would.
 That's what stories are about: living with one's own choices, for better or worse.

 Therefore, if you're watching a show, and you get the sense the show is too afraid make sort of sacrifices with any of its characters, or is quick to undo them, I'd argue that the show doesn't respect your emotional investment, and would rather you spend money on its smartphone gacha game than watch its anime show.

+## Summary
+Wow, this post ended up being a lot longer than I planned.
+If you managed to make it all the way through, then thanks for reading!
+I hope you enjoyed what I had to say.
+If you only skimmed it, then the main takeaway from my ramblings shouldn't be that I hate all popular anime, and that I only like old, classic anime.

+Instead, I simply want to see the anime industry revert back into a creative environment where people with awesome ideas are allowed to thrive.
+I *don't* want to see those kinds of people sequestered into a small cubicle, half-heatedly churning out [garbage they don't care about](https://www.cbr.com/uma-musume-horse-girl-weirdest-anime/) simply to keep a roof over their heads.
+As consumers of anime (and if you aren't, there's *tons* of great anime out there, so there's no better time to get into it than now), we have the power to make this happen by supporting the kinds of anime that we want to see (i.e. artistic, passionate endeavors), while ignoring the shows that we don't (soulless, pandering cash-grabs).

+Be the change that you want to see!